dhanaraj-s/distributed_java_calculator/README.md

 - https://github.com/localstack/localstack
 - https://aws.amazon.com/sqs/faqs/

-# Implementation of above Requirement:
+# Implementation of above Requirements:
-# Few rhings to note while bringing this event driven architecture up using docker-compose
+# Few things to note while bringing this event driven architecture up using docker-compose

 Create a network with overlay driver mode to share across the Springboot Applications, MySQL and LocalStack